aguiarsilva/projects/readme.md

 ## Sources

-This project is based on Codecademy Fullstack developer track.
+This project is based on Codecademy Fullstack developer track and FreeCodeCamp.org.